tomdalling/old-tomdalling.com/README.md

 TODO
 ----

+ - Update OpenGL article 02 to include section about glBlendFunc
  - Don't load disqus in development.
 It's remembering incorrect post titles before they are published
  - Proper titles for category RSS feeds